ziyasal/tepic/RestAPI/README.md

 | Accept-Encoding | false    | string | Specifies how server will compress responses, ie gzip |

 ### ACCOUNT INFORMATION

+In the design below, users have one account and multiple `Title Player Profile`s, which enables them to have specific profiles with various settings for each title.

+Since we define the above relationship, while fetching an account, we could request to include title player profiles in the response payload as a compound document.
+In the `Title Player Profile`,  some profile information like `current game mode` for specific title would be returned (please see an example response payload below).

+This way users' combined account details together with profiles when needed could be fetched.

 __Option 1) Filtering accounts by Account IDs:__
 ```